digitalegarage/cpa-auth-provider/doc/oauth2-requests.md

 url of last redirect.
 The access token can be read by javascript on the page.

-When requesting an identity, the user is redirected to the authorization server.
+When requesting an identity, the user are redirected to the authorization server.
 There they have to authenticate with an existing account or create a new one.
-After they are logged into a valid account, the user is redirected back to the client server with the access token in the redirection url.
+After they are logged into a valid account, the users are redirected back to the client server with the access token in the redirection url.

 The access token is directly available to scripts on the